wso2/docs-is/en/docs/administer/clustering-overview.md

 ## Deciding how to set up your cluster

 !!! note
-    If there are multiple WSO2 IS nodes in the deployment, it is mandatory to enable hazelcast clustering.
-If you need more information on that, please refer to the explanation on [why Hazelcast is mandatory when there are multiple nodes](../../administer/configuring-hazelcast#why-is-it-mandatory-to-enable-hazelcast-when-there-are-multiple-nodes).
+    If there are multiple WSO2 IS nodes in a deployment, it is mandatory to enable hazelcast clustering.
+[Learn more](../../administer/configuring-hazelcast#why-hazelcast-is-required-for-a-clustered-deployment).

 When setting up your cluster, you must decide how you want to [set up separate databases for clustering](../../setup/setting-up-separate-databases-for-clustering/),